 This needle-like and incomplete tool once had a long eye in its shaft so women could draw lacing or cord through their corsets, bodices, and other clothing.
 Lacing bodkins were popular in England and the Netherlands.
-A few have been found on 17th-century archaeological sites in Virginia, Maryland, New York, and Massachusetts.
-Some of these have been personalized with the names or initials of their owners, providing a rare glimpse of women in colonial society.
+Like this ear picker, some lacing bodkins ended in a tiny spoon for extracting earwax, an inexpensive alternative to beeswax for lubricating fibers.

 Women often placed bodkins in their hair to keep them close at hand.
 This led to a purely decorative type of bodkin that does not include the eye but often has a small jewel hanging off the end.
 Several bodkins excavated from the James Fort site likely served as headpins.
 Dutch inventories and paintings illustrate that the headpin, which was distinct from a hairpin, was a fashionable clothing accessory in the Netherlands between c.
 1610 and 1630.
 The headpin was worn in combination with a raised brim cap decorated on the edge in the form of a little crown.
 The pin or bodkin was pushed through the pulled-back front hair and secured under the cap.

 A few bodkins have been found on 17th-century archaeological sites in Virginia, Maryland, New York, and Massachusetts.
 A total of 13 bodkins or bodkin fragments have been found from Jamestown, made from bone, copper alloy, or silver like the one pictured.
 These artifacts were found in various contexts including the first well, the factory, the fort period cellar, and pit 1, showing that bodkins were present at Jamestown as early as 1610.